Course overviewPlastering Level 2 Apprenticeship City of Bristol College

 This day-release Plastering Level 2 Apprenticeship Standards programme will teach you how to become a plasterer.

-The apprenticeship lasts for a minimum of two-years.
+The apprenticeship lasts for a minimum of three years.

 During that time you will learn the knowledge and practical skills you need to become a trained plasterer.

 You need to find your own employer as part of your application for an apprenticeship; you can search apprenticeship vacancies on gov.uk.

 If you have a keen interest in plastering and would like to learn a highly skilled trade, then this apprenticeship may be the right course for you.
 You should be employed or have a current offer of employment in the plastering sector.

 This course will teach you the knowledge and practical skills to become a trained plasterer.
 The apprenticeship is made up of routine reviews of learning including: